 DON’T SIGN WAIVERS

 If you or your child are injured in an accident in MN, please call us and speak with an experienced lawyer even if you have signed a liability waiver.
-There are some situations where we have gotten around waivers, and the law does change from time to time so a particular waiver could later be deemed unenforceable.
+There are some situations where we have gotten around waivers or a liability release, and the law does change from time to time so a particular waiver could later be deemed unenforceable.
 We will be happy to look at your potential claim and provide you with a free consultation.
 We are Minnesota personal injury lawyers and our attorneys have more than 25 years’ experience successfully handling hundreds of cases.